Herbert Hultgren: Mountaineering and environmentalism

-Hultgren had a tremendous love and respect for the Sierra Nevada Mountains.
+Hultgren has been to the Sierra Nevada Mountains.
 Beginning as an undergraduate student at Stanford, he spent nearly 60 years hiking, backpacking, camping, climbing, fishing, and skiing there.
 He climbed and backpacked extensively in Yosemite, Sequoia, Kings Canyon, and Lassen National Parks.
 He scaled all of California’s 14ers (peaks with at least 14,000 feet of elevation), as well as Mount Rainier (WA), Mount Hood (OR), Mount Lassen (CA), all decades before smartphones, mountaineering apps, and GPS.

 As an ardent student of natural history, he taught himself and learned the names of every common native Sierra Nevada species of mammal, reptile, bird, fish, tree, plant, and wildflower.
 Hultgren was so captivated by the Sierra that he considered joining the U.S. Forest Service following graduation from Stanford, before ultimately deciding to pursue a career in medicine.

 During his service as a Scoutmaster in the 1960s, he introduced scores of young men to the Sierra Nevada, teaching respect for nature, conservation, and sustainability.
 Hultgren was a fierce environmentalist.
 Among his favorite pursuits was an annual two-week Boy Scout troop backpack trip, crossing the Sierra Nevada from east to west and traversing sections of the John Muir Trail.
 In his later years, he met and became friends with former United States Secretary of Defense Robert McNamara, with whom he shared numerous Sierra treks.